jrsmth/angular/projects/hermes/README.md

     * ```ng serve```
 * Test the application locally
     * ```ng test --code-coverage```
-* Access the application in the browser
+* Access the application on Firebase
     * ...